-The sharks are circling around the Consumer Financial Protection Agency (CFPB), the consumer watchdog that was created to defend consumers – and protect the economy – in the wake of the financial crash of the late 2000’s.
+The sharks are circling around the Consumer Financial Protection Agency (CFPB), the consumer watchdog that was created to defend consumers – and protects the economy – in the wake of the financial crash of the late 2000s.

 If passed, Sen. Perdue’s bill would be a nightmare for consumers.
 Perhaps not surprisingly, according to The Hill, Sen. Perdue’s proposal has the support of banking interests like the American Bankers Association (ABA).
 If Congress were in control of the CFPB’s funding, opponents of the agency would have the power to halt the funds it needs to operate.
 The CFPB and most other independent financial regulatory agencies, including the Office of the Comptroller of the Currency, the Federal Reserve, and the Federal Deposit Insurance Commission were specifically designed to maintain budgetary independence and avoid this fate.

-Another recent attack came from Sen. Deb Fischer (NE), who introduced legislation in January to transform the structure of the CFPB from from an agency headed by a single director to a five-member commission.
+Another recent attack came from Sen. Deb Fischer (NE), who introduced legislation in January to transform the structure of the CFPB from an agency headed by a single director to a five-member commission.
 Such a change would make it difficult for the CFPB to police the marketplace and take action on behalf of consumers.
 Finally, Rep. Hensarling (TX), chairman of the House Financial Services Committee, is considering legislation that would remove the CFPB’s ability to regulate and enforce the rules of the road for bad actors and unsafe products in the marketplace.
 Read also IDBI Bank Balance Enquiry through the missed call.

 The CFPB was designed to protect consumers from predatory lending, unfair debt collection, shady credit cards, and more.
 So far, it has returned nearly $12 billion to consumers in just a few short years and developed comprehensive pro-consumer regulation of financial products such as mortgage loans and prepaid cards.